winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 the resources you need to delete are listed in the file.

 If resources were created, updated, and deleted dynamically based on app business logic, we would lose many of these benefits.
-I’ve heard of countless examples where resources are created dynamically, and entire projects and teams are created in organizations dedicated to garbage collecting these resources.
+I’ve heard many cases where an application created resources dynamically, and entire projects and teams were dedicated to garbage collecting these resources.

 Applications depending on dynamic resource creation are needed in some cases of course (like applications that provision cloud resources on behalf of a user),